Cavities “disappear” with white composite fillings from dentist in Kennesaw & Tucker, GA

 - Floss before bedtime.

-- Visit Dentistry at Kennesaw Point twice a year for professional cleaning and examination.
+- Visit Dentistry and Orthodontics at Kennesaw Point twice a year for professional cleaning and examination.